How to Do Things without Words: Modeling Semantic Drift of Emoji: Introduction

-The exact meaning of an emoji depends on the social and textual contexts in which it is used -- the smiley emoji, for instance, can be used to show empathy, signal amusement or to ease tension.
-The pistol emoji can be used to convey frustration or amusement (``you are killing me''), bragging (``I killed it'') or a proper threat (``I'll kill you'') -- a disturbing illocutionary act \cite{austin1975things,salgueiro2010promises}, performed without words.
+The exact meaning of an emoji depends on the social and textual contexts in which it is used -- the smiley emoji, for instance, can be used to show empathy, express amusement or to ease tension.
+The pistol emoji can be used to convey frustration or amusement (``you are killing me''), bragging (``I killed it'') or a proper threat (``I WILL kill you'') -- a disturbing illocutionary act \cite{austin1975things,salgueiro2010promises}, performed without words.
 Consequently, the accurate interpretation of an emoji may have significant legal implications, possibly landing a defendant accused of murder a life in jail, if the emoji is considered a threat -- proving premeditation of the murder \cite{goldman2018emojis}.
-Similarly, if the semantics of the drifted from a vegetable to a sexual reference, sending this emoji to a colleague could be perceived as a sexual misconduct.
+Similarly, if the semantics of the have drifted from a vegetable to a sexual reference (which is, indeed, the case), sending this emoji to a colleague could be perceived as a sexual misconduct.

 \ignore{ , , and are the graphic interpretations of {\texttt{U+1F52B}} in iOS v13.2, Android v10, Twitter v12.2, and Facebook v2.0, respectively. }